Current Affairs-Topics

 1. Mangrove restoration and plantation

-2. Plastic waste management under TN-SHORE initiative
+2. Plastic waste management under the TN-SHORE initiative

-Through these interventions, the TN-SHORE mission Tamil Nadu aims to protect natural ecosystems and create sustainable coastal livelihoods.
+Through these interventions, the TN-SHORE mission in Tamil Nadu aims to protect natural ecosystems and create sustainable coastal livelihoods.

 Community-Driven Mangrove Restoration

-A unique aspect of the TN-SHORE mission Tamil Nadu is its community-driven approach.
-Village mangrove councils, consisting of local residents led by a community president and supported by forest officials as secretaries, are empowered to manage funds directly.
+A unique aspect of the TN-SHORE mission in Tamil Nadu is its community-driven approach.
+Village mangrove councils, consisting of residents led by a community president and supported by forest officials as secretaries, are empowered to manage funds directly.

 These councils can utilize allocations up to ₹8 lakh without tender procedures, ensuring faster implementation of mangrove restoration.